RoBorregos/RobochampDashboard/README.md

-# Candidates Dashboard
+# Robochamp Dashboard

 ## Description

-This is a web page for competitors, visitors and judges to be used during the Candidates anual competition we host.
+This is a web page for competitors, visitors and judges to be used during the Robochamp anual competition we host.
 Features include:

 - Informational landing page.
 - Live scoreboard and Twitch stream.